Parents and Children. Ignorance can be bliss.

 Ignorance can make us feel angry, frustrated, inadequate, guilty, trapped, anxious or stressed.
 We need to learn ways to cope and reduce the tensions involved in family life in order that parenting can be fun, enjoyable, and rewarding.

 Parenting starts by building a relationship based on love and trust.
-This is the foundation on which all-else rests.
+This is the foundation on which all-else rests for parents and children.

-Beverly’s Hot Tips For Building Resilience On Parent’s Day, July 26:
+Beverly’s Hot Tips For Building Resiliency for Parents and Children On Parent’s Day:

 - Reach Out And Touch Them – Hugs and cuddles speak volumes.
 We are tactile creatures, however, don’t embarrass them as they get older.
 A pat on the back may be more appropriate as they age.